The Secretary of State for Culture, Media and Sport compiles a list of buildings of special architectural or historic interest.

-One way to check whether a building in Cambridge is listed is to check the property constraints using our Public Access system.
+One way to check whether a building in Cambridge is listed is to check the property constraints using our planning application register.

 In Public Access, go to the Property tab and select the street for the building concerned.
 You will then be given a list of all the properties in that street from which you can choose the building you are interested in.